Erkaman/Awesome-CUDA/README.md

-* [Multireduce and Multiscan on Modern GPUs](http://hiperfit.dk/pdf/marco-eilers-thesis.pdf) - In this master's thesis, it is examined how you can implement an efficient Multireduce or Multiscan on the GPU.
+* [Multireduce and Multiscan on Modern GPUs](http://hiperfit.dk/pdf/marco-eilers-thesis.pdf) - In this master's thesis, it is examined how you can implement an efficient Multireduce and Multiscan on the GPU.

-* [Efficient Parallel Scan Algorithms for Many-core GPUs](http://www.idav.ucdavis.edu/publications/print_pub?pub_id=1041) - In this paper, it is shown how scan and segmented scan algorithms can be efficiently implemented using a divide-and-conquer approach.
+* [Efficient Parallel Scan Algorithms for Many-core GPUs](http://www.idav.ucdavis.edu/publications/print_pub?pub_id=1041) - In this paper, it is shown how the scan and segmented scan algorithms can be efficiently implemented using a divide-and-conquer approach.

-* [Ana Balevic's homepage](http://tesla.rcub.bg.ac.rs/~taucet/coding.html) - Ana Balevic has done research in implementing compression algorithm on the GPU, and in her publications she describes fast implementations of RLE, VLE(Huffman coding) and arithmetic coding on the GPU.
+* [Ana Balevic's homepage](http://tesla.rcub.bg.ac.rs/~taucet/coding.html) - Ana Balevic has done research in implementing compression algorithms on the GPU, and in her publications she describes fast implementations of RLE, VLE(Huffman coding) and arithmetic coding on the GPU.

 * [Run-length Encoding on Graphics Hardware](https://www.cs.uaf.edu/media/filer_public/2013/08/27/ms_cs_ruth_rutter.pdf) - Shows another approach to implementing RLE on the GPU.
-In difference to Ana Belvic's fine grain parallelization approach, this paper described an approach where the data is split it into blocks, and then every thread is assigned a block does RLE on that block.
+In difference to Ana Belvic's fine grain parallelization approach, this paper describes an approach where the data is split into blocks, and then every thread is assigned a block and does RLE on that block.

 * [Histogram calculation in CUDA](http://developer.download.nvidia.com/compute/cuda/1.1-Beta/x86_website/projects/histogram64/doc/histogram.pdf) - This article explains how a histogram can be calculated in CUDA.

 * [Modern GPU](https://nvlabs.github.io/moderngpu/index.html) - Modern GPU
-is a text that described algorithms and strategies for writing fast CUDA code.
+is a text that describes algorithms and strategies for writing fast CUDA code.
 And it also provides a library where all of the explained concepts are implemented.